DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 Example 2 - EXT:news
 ~~~~~~~~~~~~~~~~~~~~

-In case of EXT:news, one might to add "recent news" to the pages.
+In case of EXT:news, one might want to add "recent news" to the pages.
 This might contain
 a configurable number of news entries and different layouts, like "list" or "slider".
 This is another example where custom plugins for existing 3rd party extensions might
 be useful.
 One can create those content elements and plugins.

-Another benefit of this example: One can add "recent news" on news detail page
+Another benefit of this example: One can add "recent news" on a news detail page
 without thinking about any limitations.
 Due to being another plugin with a different
 signature, no arguments might create trouble.
 Also links created between those
 plugins can make use of the Extbase setting: